Griffon26/vhde/README.md

 Currently the application loads an example project from disk when it is started.
-You can switch between the entities and architectures in the project overview on the right, you can interact with the diagram and when you close the application your changes are saved back to disk.
+You can switch between the entities and architectures in the project overview on the right, you can interact with the diagram and optionally save your changes back to disk before you close the application.

 ![A screenshot](/docs/images/screenshot.png?raw=true)